mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 # Intermediate Distributed Deep Learning with PyTorch

-Deep leaning is the foundation of artificial intelligence nowadays.
-Deep leaning programs can be accelerated substantially on GPUs.
+Deep learning is the foundation of artificial intelligence nowadays.
+Deep learning programs can be accelerated substantially on GPUs.

 There are various parallelisms to enable distributed deep learning on multiple GPUs, including data parallel and model parallel.